-Not quite 1,000 years after the invention of the front lawn, Sen. Rand Paul was reported to have stepped off a riding mower outside his Kentucky home and promptly been tackled by his neighbor.
+Not quite 1,000 years after the invention of the front lawn, Sen. Rand Paul stepped off a riding mower outside his Kentucky home and was promptly tackled by his neighbor.

-And this was by no means the worst thing to have befallen two neighbors in the long history of our obsession with trimmed grass.
+And this was by no means the worst thing to have befallen two neighbors in the long history of our cultural obsession with grass.

 Let’s go back to the beginning.

 The Garden of Eden, as imagined in much medieval artwork, was essentially a nice green lawn.
 Here it is in a Hieronymus Bosch painting from the end of the era — on the left, mind you.
 That grassless brown eyesore on the right is hell.

 Some believe that we evolved to love lawns, as Paul Robbins writes in his book “Lawn People” — a remnant from our ancestors who got a better view of the savanna when the grass was short.

 But the author is skeptical, noting “the total absence of the home lawn throughout history.”